lvgl/lvgl/docs/overview/draw.rst

 1. It avoids flickering while the layers of the UI are drawn.
 For example, if LVGL drew directly onto the display, when drawing a *background + button + text*, each "stage" would be visible for a short time.
-2. It’s faster to modify a buffer in internal RAM and finally write one pixel only once than reading/writing the display directly on each pixel access. (e.g. via a display controller with SPI interface).
+2. It's faster to modify a buffer in internal RAM and finally write one pixel only once than reading/writing the display directly on each pixel access. (e.g. via a display controller with SPI interface).